Daloamcodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. a script that prints all groups a current user is part of
 3. A script that chages file ownership
 4. A script that creates an empty file
+5. A cript that adds execution permission to file owner